 Each week in Friday's sharing assembly, one child per class will be given a 'shining example' certificate for exceptional demonstration of one of our three Christian values.
-Awards are also given to those children who demonstrate the half termly learning habit during the week.

 Class rewards:

 Each class will have a 'collaborative working' reward.
 The class will gain points for working together particularly well.
 When enough points have been gathered, the class will have a reward that they have chosen.
 This might be a film afternoon, extra play, cookery or art activity for example.
 Class teachers will gather points and set a target in a way that suits their class.
 Younger pupils might collect marbles in a jar for example.